AdamTovatt/updaemon/README.md

 Then, `updaemon update` checks for new releases for all created services and updates them automatically if needed.

 The new release is downloaded to a versioned folder and the symlink used by the service is updated to point to the new version.
+This allows for both rollbacks and zero downtime.

 Updaemon is extremely easy to [install](#getting-started) and can use any release distribution source (GitHub releases, custom servers, etc.).
 It handles the entire update process - from checking for new versions to restarting your services.